fullmetalbrackets/docker/README.md

 A set of YAML files to create stacks of Docker containers using Docker Compose or Portainer.

+> ⚠ Be sure to edit the YAML files and change local directories (e.g. `/opt/docker` and `/mnt/storage`, etc.) to the path of your own local data before running!

 ## Create stacks via command line

 ```